-Pour one can of pineapple chunks (including juice) into medium-size pot.
-Drain juice from the other can into the pot as well, squeezing out all the juice from the fruit (save fruit for other dishes or discard).
+Pour one can of pineapple chunks (including juice) into a medium-size pot.
+Drain juice from the other can into the pot as well, squeezing out all the juice from the fruit (save fruit for other dishes or eat).
 Add vinegar, sugar, fish sauce, cayenne, lemon or lime juice, and ketchup.
 Bring to a boil, then reduce heat to medium to get a nice strong simmer.
 Simmer 12 to 15 minutes, uncovered, or until sauce reduces by one-third.
 Remove from heat and set aside.

 Place a large frying pan or wok over medium-high heat.
 Drizzle in the oil and add garlic and onion.
 Stir-fry 30 seconds, then add carrot and celery.
 Stir-fry 1 minute, then add chicken and soy sauce.
 Stir-fry 1 minute, then add red pepper and bamboo shoots (if using), plus 3 to 4 tablespoons of the sweet and sour sauce.
 Stir-fry until chicken appears opaque on the outside.

 Do a taste-test, looking for a balance of sweet and sour, plus a hint of spicy and salty flavors.
-If too sour, add more sugar; if too sweet or too salty, add more lemon/lime juice.
+If it is too sour, add more sugar; if too sweet or too salty, add more lemon/lime juice.
 More cayenne can be added for more spice.
 If you'd like a deeper color, add a few drops red food coloring (optional).
 Serve with Thai jasmine rice and enjoy!

 Other Vegetables You Can Add: green pepper, mushrooms, Chinese cabbage or regular cabbage, and baby corn.